 10. Track your sales and analyze

-Always look at your stats at the end of the event and compare to other events you’ve done.
-Pay attention to what your customers bought, how much they spent, what times were the best for business, and what feedback they gave.
+Always look at your stats at the end of the event and compare them to other events you’ve done.
+Pay attention to what your customers buy, how much they spend, what times are the best for business, and what feedback they give.
 We use Square for all of our show sales as it allows us to easily find this info.
-We constantly are making improvements to our display, our product, our packaging and our pitch.
-The more you sell at events, the more of a groove you get into and you start to easily see what you did right and wrong.
-Of course, there are times it was the event, but luckily we haven’t run into that issue too much as we make sure to do our homework before we commit.
+We constantly are making improvements to our display, our product, our packaging, and our pitch.
+The more you sell at events, the more of a groove you get into, and you start to see what you did right and wrong easily.
+Of course, there are times it was the event, but luckily we haven’t run into that issue too much as we do our homework before committing.

 11. Follow up

-If you collect emails or keep a notepad for custom orders like we do, follow up!
-I usually will do this within the first few days after an event so that we are still fresh in their minds.
-If we’ve had an exceptionally great time, I’ll usually send out a message to the organizers to thank them for their hard work and to keep us in mind for future events.
-It’s a lot of work to put together a market and they are essentially in charge of a lot of people’s time, profit, and shopping experience, not just us vendors!
-Words of encouragement and feedback as an event organizer myself, is always something I look for.
+If you collect emails or keep a notepad for custom orders as we do, follow up!
+I usually will do this within the first few days after an event to keep us fresh in their minds.
+If we’ve had an exceptionally great time, I’ll usually message the organizers to thank them for their hard work and to keep us in mind for future events.
+It’s a lot of work to put together a market, and they are essentially in charge of a lot of people’s time, profit, and shopping experience, not just us vendors!
+Words of encouragement and feedback, as an event organizer myself, is always something I look for.

-tl:dr The biggest three I hope you all to take away from this is to do your research, hire or trade for help, and talk to your customers.
+tl:dr The most significant tips I hope you all take away from this are to research the event, hire or trade for help, and talk to your customers.